-The cultural uniqueness and diversity of this area would not likely be impacted by the operation of the proposed facility because the source would locate within a gravel pit with intermittent and temporary operation.
+The cultural uniqueness and diversity of this area would not likely be impacted by the operation of the proposed facility because the source would operate within an existing gravel pit and would have intermittent and temporary operation.
 Therefore, there would not be any impacts expected to the cultural uniqueness and diversity.